-The 2012 National Inpatient Sample (NIS) is redesigned to improve national estimates.
+The 2012 National Inpatient Sample (NIS) was redesigned to improve national estimates.
 To highlight the design change, beginning with 2012 data, AHRQ renamed the NIS from the "Nationwide Inpatient Sample" to the "National Inpatient Sample."
 The redesign incorporates three major types of changes.

 - First, the sample design was revised to create a sample of discharge records from all HCUP-participating hospitals, rather than all discharge records from a sample of hospitals. - Second, the definition of discharges and hospitals was changed in several ways.
 The discharge universe was revised to exclude long-term acute care hospitals.
 In addition, the count of discharges in the universe is now based on the observed number of HCUP State Inpatient Database discharges, when available, rather than on American Hospital Association (AHA) admissions plus births.
 Finally, the definition of hospital entities is now based on State-supplied hospital identifiers rather than on AHA identification numbers. - Third, confidentiality is enhanced by eliminating State identifiers and data elements that are not uniformly available across States, such as AHA hospital identifiers, secondary payer, and data elements with State-specific coding.
+Also, ages over 89 are aggregated into a single category of 90 years or older in the HCUP nationwide databases starting in data year 2012.